Dequilla/webdeq/README.md

 ### Settings
 There are currently a few settings available in `http/settings/settings.php`.

-`CACHING_ENABLED`: Currently useless.
-Will be used to set wether to always generate new pages or if it saves generated pages.
+`CACHING_ENABLED`: Sets wether to always generate new pages or if it saves generated pages.
-`LOGGING_ENABLED`: set to true to log, false to not log.
+`LOGGING_ENABLED`: Set to true to log, false to not log.
 `LOG_DIR`: The directory which the logger saves the logs to.
 `DEFAULT_TIMEZONE`: Sets what timezone you want the system to operate from.

-## Vagrant (_Experimental, you will have bugs_)
-To make development easier, I have put together a lightweight vagrant box with Ubuntu 16.04 server and a LEMP stack.

-To use this download vagrant via [https://www.vagrant.com/downloads.html](https://www.vagrant.com/downloads.html) and install it.
-Create a folder where you want to have your enviorment.
-Download and place [http://dequilla.com/resources/vagrant/vagrant-ubuntu16.04-webdeq.box](http://dequilla.com/resources/vagrant/vagrant-ubuntu16.04-webdeq.box) in the folder you just created.
-Open a terminal and go to your folder and type: `vagrant box add webdeq-box vagrant-ubuntu16.04-webdeq.box`.
-Next write: `vagrant init webdeq-box` and now you should have a setup enviorment.

-To use it just go to the vagrant folder and write `vagrant up` to start the vagrant-box.

-Browser address to access the box webroot: localhost:8080 The ssh port is usually 2222 but could be different, check `vagrant up` output.

-The vagrant box does not come with webdeq by default so just clone the project into the `shared/your-site-name-folder/` folder.